kirilledelman/pixelbox/README.md

 * Scene transitions using textures or blends are adopted from three.js examples.
 * Built-in downsampling of resolution rendering.

+## LinePath class
+* Moves objects along a path in space using tweens.
+* Integrated into Scene Editor.

 ## Contact

 You can contact the developer by [email](mailto:kirill.edelman@gmail.com)